 HOW TO ATTACH

-• When attaching the letters, numbers or symbols use a glue stick to gently tack them on, or a bit of blu tack, so you can replace them easily.
+- When attaching the letters, numbers or symbols use a glue stick to gently tack them in place, or use a bit of Blu tack, so you can replace them easily.

 LETTERS, NO/S & SHAPES.

-• You can have capital letters on one side and lowercase letters on the other side.
+- You can have capital letters on one side and lowercase letters on the other side of the capital letters.

 WHAT COLOURS?

-• Working with colours also can be an option.
-Have different colours per circle and kids can have coloured board markers and as they scribble the colour you say, ‘This is orange‘ ‘This is yellow‘, and so on.
+- Working with colours can be an option.
+Have different colours per circle and kids can have coloured board markers.
+As they scribble each colour you say, ‘This is orange’ ‘This is yellow‘, and so on.

 ADVANCE THEIR LEARNING.